-Whether a public auction can be treated as a valid public auction if it is not patronized by public or not participated by public.
+Whether a public auction can be treated as a valid public auction if it is not patronized by the public or not participated by the public.

-In the instant matter State Bank of India organized a public auction which was not patronized by any public participation /void of public participation.
-In absence of any public bid/participation SBI submitted its own bid and declared the sale confirmed in its own favor.
+In the instant matter, State Bank of India organized a public auction which was not patronized by any public participation /void of public participation.
+In absence of any public bid/participation, SBI submitted its bid and declared the sale confirmed in its favour.

-Now SBI has been claiming that it has purchased the assets in public auction where as the owner of the assets is alleging that SBI has fraudulently grabbed its assets on the excuse of a fabricated public auction sale.
+Now SBI has been claiming that it has purchased the assets in the public auction whereas the owner of the assets is alleging that SBI has fraudulently grabbed its assets on the excuse of a fabricated public auction sale.

-If bank fails to comply these mandatory provisions the aggrieved person can file an appeal, under section 17 SARFAESI Act, before the Debt Recovery Tribunal.
-Aggrieved person can seek remedy like cancellation of certificate of sale issued under section 6 SARFAESI Act, set aside the public auction or revaluation of secured assets etc.
+If a bank fails to comply with these mandatory provisions the aggrieved person can file an appeal, under section 17 SARFAESI Act, before the Debt Recovery Tribunal.
+The aggrieved person can seek remedy like cancellation of certificate of sale issued under section 6 SARFAESI Act, set aside the public auction or revaluation of secured assets etc.

-You cannot file criminal case against the malpractice of the bank regarding auction of secured assets.
+You cannot file a criminal case against the malpractice of the bank regarding the auction of secured assets.
 You should file an appeal before the DRT under section 17.